 Welcome

-Here, you can find a mixture of personal, professional and research projects.
-You can also find more of my work featured on my GitHub or learn more about me and my background here.
+Hi, I'm Steve - a gameplay designer and programmer currently producing quests and other content for the MMORPG Brighter Shores, working at Fen Research.
+You can find more of my work on my GitHub or learn more about me and my background here.

-Notable Projects
+Side Projects

-'LeverQuest' - RPG Engine Demo (2024)
+'LeverQuest' - Custom C++ RPG Engine (from scratch) (2024)

 C++, raylib, entt